premchander-revature/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-20.How can you differentiate ServletConfig and ServletContext Interface?
+20.How can you differentiate ServletConfig and ServletContext Interface?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)